Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Introduction - Notation - Preliminary results

 For the sake of completeness, although the existence and uniqueness for quasilinear equations are widely done in the literature and are not the main issue of our work, we shall give some examples of proofs of uniqueness and existence.
 Namely, when the operator $A$ has variable exponents, we have new results and we show in particular that:\\ {\it There exists a constant $c>0$ depending only on $p,\ n,\ \O$ such that } Such topic is developed in the last section 6.
-The method is widely inspired by the previous works (see for instance \cite{Benilanetal}, \cite{Rako2}, \cite{Rako3}, \cite{Rako5}, \cite{Rako6}) and uses recent theorems as the one given in \cite{FGNR}.\\ Moreover, the same method can be used to prove the existence and uniqueness of entropic-renormalized solution for general operators including the anisotropic case.
+The method is widely inspired by the previous works (see for instance \cite{Benilanetal}, \cite{Rako2}, \cite{Rako3}, \cite{Rako5}, \cite{Rako6}), and uses recent theorems as the one given in \cite{FGNR}.
+Moreover, the same method can be used to prove the existence and uniqueness of entropic-renormalized solution for general operators including the anisotropic case.\\ For other results concerning interpolation of Lipschitz operators and other applications of Interpolation theory, also in P.D.E.s, see \cite{Cianchi-Mazja2, Malig1, Malig2, Malig3}.